AlberErre/waveCounter-redux/README.md

-# Timer-React-Redux
+# Counter app (React Native + Redux)
-A timer app implementation using React + Redux
+Simple counter app made using React Native and Redux and some styling